Termination From Plan

 If a transfer of the commuted value occurs, then the teacher has no further entitlements under the Plan and no right of reinstatement.

-The actuarial valuation as at July 1, 2017, indicates the Saskatchewan Teachers’ Retirement Plan has a solvency ratio of 72.1 percent.
-In accordance with The Pension Benefits Act, 1992, and Section 28 of its regulations, if a valuation reveals a solvency ratio of less than 100 percent, a portion of the benefit payment payable upon termination from the Plan must be held back.
+An estimated actuarial valuation as at April 1, 2020 indicates the Saskatchewan Teachers’ Retirement Plan has a solvency ratio of 71.4 percent.
+In accordance with The Pension Benefits Act, 1992, Saskatchewan, and Section 28 of its regulations, if a valuation reveals a solvency ratio of less than 100 percent, a portion of the benefit payment payable upon termination from the Plan must be held back.
 This is called a transfer deficiency.
-The amount of the transfer deficiency held back will be 27.9 percent (100 percent - 72.1 percent) of the payment calculated at the final payout date.
+The amount of the transfer deficiency held back will be 28.6 percent (100 percent – 71.4 percent) of the payment calculated at the final payout date.
 The amount held back will be paid out, including interest, at the end of the five-year period following the date of the termination payment, or sooner, if the Plan becomes fully solvent before then.

 - Refund of member contributions.